lfe/blog/src/_posts/2015-05-26-1112-creating-servers-with-the-gen_server-behaviour.md

-If we want to port our previous closure or process example servers to use OTP, it might made the most sense to start with the callback module, since this is where most of the logic lives:
+If we want to port our previous closure or process example servers to use OTP, it might made the most sense to start with the callback module, since this is where most of the logic lives: [^separate-callback-server]

 ```lisp
 (defun handle_cast